sartography/SpiffWorkflow/doc/bpmn/synthesis.rst

         print('\nWorkflow Data')
         print(json.dumps(workflow.data, indent=2, separators=[ ', ', ': ' ]))

 The first line of this function is the one that does the bulk of the work in SpiffWorkflow.
 Calling :code:`workflow.do_engine_steps()` causes Spiff to repeatedly look for and execute any engine tasks that are ready.

-An **engine task** is a task that requires no user interaction (e.g. Business Rule or Script Tasks) or the evaluation of a gateway and selection of a flow.
+An **engine task** does not require user interaction.
+For instance, it could be a Script task or selection of a flow from a gateway.
 Execution will stop when only interactive tasks remain or the workflow is completed.

 A SpiffWorkflow application will call :code:`workflow.do_engine_steps()` to start the workflow and then enter a loop that will

 - check for ready user tasks
 - present the tasks to the user to complete
 - complete the tasks
 - refresh any waiting tasks
 - complete any engine tasks that have been reached via user interactions

 until the workflow completes.

 When a workflow completes, the task data (just a dictionary passed from one task to the next, and optionally modified by each task) is copied into the workflow data.
 We display the end state of the workflow on completion.

 The rest of the code is all about presenting the tasks to the user and dumping the workflow state.
 We've covered former in the BPMN Elements section of :doc:`index` and will cover the latter in :doc:`advanced`.

 Handling task presentation is what **you** will be developing when you use SpiffWorkflow.